tumblr/colossus/docs/quickstart.md

 `Initializer`.
 This means that one connection to Redis is opened per Worker, and all connections handled by that worker will use this client.
-Again, since everything here is per-worker and hence single-threaded, there are no issues with many request handler using the same redis client.
+Again, since everything here is per-worker and hence single-threaded, there are no issues with many request handlers using the same redis client.

 This gives us service that conceptually looks like:

 ![redis]({{site.baseurl}}/img/redis.png)

 The client's `send` method returns a `Callback[Reply]` that can be mapped and flatMapped just like a regular Scala Future.
-In fact Callback's implement most of the same methods as Futures, including `recover` and `sequence`.
+In fact Callbacks implement most of the same methods as Futures, including `recover` and `sequence`.

 ## Working with Futures